 In Advanced Mode, each switch supports 2 hosts and 5 FHFL devices.
 With 2 switches, the system can connect 4 hosts and 10 FHFL devices.

-Figure 2.
-Block diagram of Advanced Mode architecture topology with 4 x16 hosts and 10 GPUs
+Figure 2: Block diagram of Standard Mode architecture topology with 4 x16 hosts and 10 GPUs

 External expansion slots can be connected to retimers to support additional hosts.
 In this configuration, each switch supports 3 hosts and 4 FHFL devices, allowing 2 switches to connect a total of 6 hosts and 8 FHFL devices.